TheMaryK/ElectronicSalesAnalysis/README.md

 ### Data Cleaning and Preprocesses

 In this phase, the following task was performed:
-- Data Loading and Inspection
+1. Data Loading and Inspection
-- Handling Missing Values
+2. Handling Missing Values
-- Regularizing Inconsistent Naming Conventions
+3. Regularizing Inconsistent Naming Conventions
-- Converting date entries to a standard datetime format for uniform analysis
+4. Converting date entries to a standard datetime format for uniform analysis
-- Data Cleaning and Formatting
+5. Data Cleaning and Formatting

 ### Exploratory Data Analysis (EDA)
+Key business questions will be explored to uncover insights:
+1. How does the average annual revenue differ across various product types?
+2.